genzade/Chitter/README.md

 So that I can let people know what I am doing
 I want to post a message (peep) to chitter

-As a maker
+As a Maker
 So that I can see what others are saying
 I want to see all peeps in reverse chronological order

-As a maker
+As a Maker
 So that I can better appreciate the context of a peep I want to see the time at which it was made
 ```